-The Chicago Medical Student Council (CMSC) supports the numerous student groups of our college—and helps connect students with their interests.
+The Chicago Medical Student Council (CMSC) supports the numerous student groups of our college and helps connect students with their interests.
 With so many groups already established, it’s easy to find a community of students motivated by shared interests.
-What’s more, if you find that a student organization does not exist based on your passions, you are sure to find other students to help you start a new group amidst the nearly 200 students in Chicago in each medical school class.
+Even more, if you find that a student organization does not exist based on your passions, you are sure to find other students to help you start a new group amidst the nearly 200 students in each medical school class.

-So, get involved and take charge of your medical education outside the laboratory and classroom!
+So, get involved and take charge of your medical education outside the classroom and laboratory!
 Whether you devote time to learn more about medical specialties through our numerous interest groups, find a community with others based on your cultural group or religious affiliation, or shape the education and curriculum of future classes through our Student-Faculty Committees, there is a place for you.

-Of course, this is medical school—and your first priority is your education.
-It’s no secret that your time is a precious commodity.
-But, I encourage you to find what drives you and get involved, because there may be no better place and time for it than the years you will spend at UIC College of Medicine.
-That time spent pursuing your passions, developing relationships, and gaining leadership experience is sure to enhance your time here at UIC—and hopefully will transform you into a well-rounded physician, ready to be a leader in your community.
+Of course, this is medical school, and your first priority will always be your education.
+It is no secret that your time is a precious commodity.
+But, I encourage you to find what motivates you and get involved, because there may be no better place and time for it than the years you will spend at UIC College of Medicine.
+That time spent pursuing your passions, developing relationships, and gaining leadership experience is sure to enhance your time here at UIC and hopefully will transform you into a well-rounded physician, ready to be a leader in your community.